rajeshkumar997/Frontend-Interview-Questions/README.md

 https://www.w3schools.com/react/react_usememo.asp

 ## 29- What is the difference between map and forEach?
-https://www.freecodecamp.org/news/4-main-differences-between-foreach-and-map/
+ The map() method is used to transform the elements of an array, whereas the forEach() method is used to loop through the elements of an array. https://www.freecodecamp.org/news/4-main-differences-between-foreach-and-map/

 ## 30- How can you handle errors in react?